Scots succession law

-In Scots law, there are different ways people can inherit when someone dies (succession law).
+In Scots law there are different ways people can inherit when someone dies (succession law).

-Division of the Estate
+Division of the estate

 Debts

-A persons debts (liabilities) are included in their estate, as well as their assets.
+A person's debts (liabilities) are included in their estate, as well as their assets.
 When someone dies, their debts do not disappear.
 However, this does not mean that a person's family has to personally pay off their debts when they die.
 Instead, the debts are taken away from the amount that people can inherit.

 Legal Rights

 If the deceased had a spouse or civil partner, and/or children, that are still alive, they have legal rights in the estate.
 Legal rights are a claim for money, and they have these rights regardless of what is written in the will.
 For example, if someone writes in their will that they leave everything to charity, if they had a child, their child would still receive something.
 However, in Scotland, legal rights are only based on anything in the estate that is moveable property (anything which is not land or buildings).
 The spouse or civil partner’s right is to the value of 1/3 of the moveable estate if there are children, and ½ if there are no children.
 The children’s joint right is 1/3 if the deceased has a living spouse, and ½ if not.
 These rights exist no matter whether the deceased left a will or not.

 If someone is put in the will to inherit something, they cannot also claim legal rights – they must choose one or the other.
 Therefore, it is common for people to renounce their legal rights, if they would receive more under the will.